 The resource consumption ratio of the process WindowServer spikes high because of plenty of reasons, which automatically leads to sluggish Mac performance.
 All your programs begin to jam, it becomes difficult to access Finder, the screensaver starts shaking and all the executed commands seem to be delayed.

-If you observe your Mac performing slow or unresponsive, install Cleanup My System right away.
+Additional Tip: If you observe your Mac performing slow or unresponsive, install Cleanup My System right away.
 Its Smart Cleanup feature works pretty well.
 Additionally, the application runs several cleaning and optimization routines to free up unnecessary occupied RAM ( mail attachments, trash items, large & old files), clean junk files, logs, cookies, and other redundant data that may hamper overall performance.

 What Can We Do To Lower WindowServer CPU Usage On Mac?